nimmneun/onesheet/README.md

   a row level.

 Current major drawback(s):
-- No cell individualisation, everything is applied at a row level and its intended to keep it that way.
+- No cell individualisation, everything is applied at a row level.
 - No calculated/formula cells.
-Only inlineStr and simple number type cells and it will probably stay that way.
-- No control character escaping todo: RowHelper::addEscapeRow()

 ```php
 <?php require_once '../vendor/autoload.php';